johnraygarcia/myzone-products/README.md

 # API Documentation
-The api documentation can be accessed via route http://127.0.0.1/api/doc
+Once the app is running, the api documentation can be accessed via route http://127.0.0.1/api/doc